-A: Participate in lecture, come to office hours, study, ask questions, and start assignments early. (see "Fairness" and "Grading Corrections" in section 3)
+A: Participate in lecture, come to office hours, study, ask questions, and start assignments early.
+Score changes after-the-fact are not possible, i.e., do not ask about grade improvements after the semester has ended but instead prepare throughout the semester so you can best achieve the course's learning outcomes.
+See also: "Fairness" and "Grading Corrections" in section 3